Wright Brothers National Memorial,

 Pillar |

-Below: Lee Duquette on the walkway
+Below: Lee Duquette on the wet walkway

 behind the monument |

-Below: zoomed-in views from
+Below: Zoomed-in views from

 the Monument |

-Below: zoomed-in photo taken
+Below: A zoomed-in photo taken

 from the Monument of The